Saara Chaudry

 Saara Chaudry (born June 7, 2004) is a Canadian actress.
 She is most noted for her performances in The Breadwinner, for which she won an ACTRA Award for Best Voice Performance and was a finalist for Voice Acting in a Feature Production at the 45th Annie Awards, and The Curse of Clara: A Holiday Tale, for which she was a shortlisted Canadian Screen Award nominee for Best Performance in an Animated Television Program or Series at the 5th Canadian Screen Awards.
-She has also appeared in the television series Combat Hospital, Degrassi, Odd Squad, Max & Shred, Dino Dana and The Mysterious Benedict Society.
+She has also appeared in the television series Combat Hospital, Degrassi, Odd Squad, Max & Shred, Dino Dana, Holly Hobbie and The Mysterious Benedict Society.